TylerRick/active_record_auto_build_associations/Readme.md

 To do
 =====

-* Currently it only works for has_one -- make it work for has_many
+* Currently it only works for has_one -- make it work for has_many and belongs_to (belongs_to kind of works but not well)
 * Add tests

 License
 =======

-Copyright 2011, Tyler Rick.
+Copyright 2011, Tyler Rick

 This is free software, distributed under the terms of the MIT License.